apollo13/ansible-role-borgbackup/README.md

 borgbackup_bb_repo: borgbase repository name
 borgbackup_bb_apikey: borgbase api key
 ```
 Once those are set `borgbackup_repository` will be defined automatically.
-Creation of the repository depends on the existance of a file
-named `{{ borgbackup_home }}/data/borgbase_repo_info` which contains the repository URL.
-This file must stay there, otherwise the repo
-will get recreated (The used borgbase role is not really idempotent and the borgbase API does not allow for filtering in their GraphQL API).

 Furthermore the creation of the borgbase repository can be controlled via:
 ```